wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     username != "admin"
     ```

-- Numeric value comparison
+- Value comparison

-    The following operators are available in the expression editor for numeric value comparisons:
+    The following operators are available in the expression editor for value comparisons:

     - `<`: Less than
     - `>`: Greater than